-What we’re considering here is which breeds make the best companions; which are good for families; and which breeds are going to have the fewest health issues.
+What we’re considering here is which small dog breeds make the best companions; which are good for families; and which breeds are going to have the fewest health issues.
+Read on!

 The first rule of genetics is to spread genes out as far as possible.
 Diversity leads to strength in the world of DNA, so picking up a small dog with an unknown origin story is often better than anything with an “untainted” bloodline.
 The issue here is how many unknowns exist in a mishmash pup.
 You’ll need to learn about many breeds to identify what kind of crossover you’re getting, and even then you can’t be sure whether it’s going to be more Type A, B, or None of the Above.